Summer-Bell/Pewlett-Hackard-Analysis/README.md

 By creating tables in SQL and running queries new CSV files will be generated for management to review.

 ### Purpose
-The SQL file [Employee_Database.challenge.sql](Employee_Database.challenge.sql) will run queries to generate the required CSV files.
+The SQL file [Employee_Database.challenge.sql](Queries/Employee_Database.challenge.sql) will run queries to generate the required CSV files.
 One output will be [retiring_titles.csv](Data/retiring_titles.csv) which is a file that provides the number of employees retiring by title.
-The other key output will be [mentorship_elgibility.csv](Data/mentorship_elgibility.csv) which will provide a list of employees eligible for the mentorship program.
+The other key output will be [mentorship_eligibility.csv](Data/mentorship_eligibility.csv) which will provide a list of employees eligible for the mentorship program.

 ## Employee Database Results
 To perform the employee database analysis required joining multiple data tables into new more useful data tables.